ICP2026

 USA

-Professor at Harvard University and Research Group Leader at the Max Planck Institute in Jena.
+Professor at Harvard University and Research Group Leader at the Max Planck Institute in Leipzig.
 She is widely recognized for her research on ancient microbiomes, utilizing dental calculus to reveal insights about the diets, health, and daily lives of historical human populations.
 Her work combines archaeology and molecular biology to explore the long-term evolution of the human microbiome and its role in health and disease.
 Professor Warinner has recieved several awards for her research, including a TED Fellowship.

 Johannes Krause